STAT301III/trump-tweets-final/README.md

 # Data Science III Final Project (STAT 301-3)

-Data can be found in the data repository
+Data can be found in the data repository, along with the cleaning script.

-All scripts (modeling, cleaning, rmd for reports) can be found in the scripts file.

 As of 5/31/2018, there is an issue with Twitter's API that makes the current cleaning script unusable.

+All modeling scripts and report .rmd files can be found in the scripts repository.

+All results (charts and error tables) can be found in the results.charts repository.